by Chris Woodford. Last updated: October 10, 2015.

 Chromium's heat-resistant properties make it useful in refractory bricks (those used to line furnaces and kilns), while its hardness is useful in an alloy called stellite (a tough material made from cobalt, tungsten, and chromium) used for making very hard cutting tools.
 Chromium compounds such as chrome alum (chromium potassium sulfate) and chromic acid (chromium (VI) oxide) are used in tanning leather and dyeing clothes, while other compounds of chromium are important industrial catalysts.

-Minute (trace) quantities of chromium are essential for a healthy human diet, but some chromium compounds are extremely toxic and carcinogenic (cancer-causing).
-In the United States, as of 2006, the OSHA (Occupational Safety and Health Administration) limits a worker's exposure of chromium to 5 micrograms per cubic meter of air (average exposure over an 8-hour period).
+Minute (trace) quantities of chromium are essential for a healthy human diet, but some chromium compounds—notably hexavalent chromium, or Cr (VI)—are extremely toxic and carcinogenic (cancer-causing).
+In the United States, as of 2009, the OSHA (Occupational Safety and Health Administration) limits a worker's exposure of hexavalent chromium to 5 micrograms per cubic meter of air (average exposure over an 8-hour period).

 Photo: These vitamin tablets contain "trace" amounts of chromium: around 25 μg (micrograms).
 To put that in context, they also contain 14 mg (milligrams) of iron—560 times more.
 Even though the chrome content really is absolutely minute, it's still vital for our health.
 Found in such foods as grain, potatoes, and fruit, it's used in the body's production of insulin.